ankcrimson/automation-framework/README.md

 # Automation Framework With Selenium And Appium
-## This unique framework design is absolutely new to Industry and is highly customizable
+## This is highly customizable but old as of now
 > This project is to share the same approach
 > I will be maintaining the code, and if there are any suggestions, be sure to update
 > Thanks